benbusby/y2k/README.md

 only be possible if the timestamp was prefixed with a non-zero digit (otherwise leading 0s are ignored).

-After the timestamps have been concatenated into one long string, this string is passed into the top level `interpreter.Parse()` function, which will read in a command ID to determine which action to take.
-The interpreter will then parse the fields that pertain to that command, followed by the value (if applicable), before returning to parse the next command ID.
+After the timestamps have been concatenated into one long string, this string is passed into the top level `interpreter.Parse()` function, which will interpret the first digit as a command ID in order to determine which action to take.
+Command IDs are mapped to fields that are unique to that particular command, and the interpreter will use the next N-digits to parse out values for each of those fields.
+Some commands, such as setting and modifying variables, have a "Size" field which tells the interpreter how many digits following the command fields will be used to store/use a specific value.
+For instance, if you wanted to store the number 100 in a variable, you would use the "Create Variable" command ID, and the "Size" field for that command would be 3.
+The following 3 digits of the timestamp would be "100", and the interpreter would then read and store that 3-digit value in the variable.

+Once the interpreter finishes reading the command ID, the command fields, and any subsequent N-digit values (if applicable), it returns to the beginning to parse the next command ID.

 [CHEATSHEET.md](CHEATSHEET.md) contains a simplified breakdown of command IDs, command fields, and when values are needed for the different commands.
 Please also